christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 AARON was Harold Cohen's life's work.
 The pioneering visual artist succeeded in engineering a computer art program that would outlive its creator.
-He invented an autonomous system made of code, data, and hardware that could generate original, unique artworks.
-He taught it the rules of how to paint a limb for figure, a branch for a tree, and a wall for a room.
-But he also left many factors to chance, and others out of the picture entirely.
+He invented an autonomous system made of code, data, and hardware that could generate original and unique artworks.
+He taught it the rules of how to paint the limbs of a figure, the branches of a tree, the walls of a room.
+He also left many factors to chance, while others were out of the picture entirely.
 There are enduring details in AARON that deserve closer examination.

 <!-- Painting -->

 By the late 1960s, Harold Cohen was a celebrated abstract painter.
-The London-born artist represented Britain at prominent international contemporary art exhibitions such as Documenta and the Venice Biennale, and mounted numerous solo shows in the UK, the US, and Canada.
+The London-born artist had mounted solo shows across the UK, the US, and Canada, and represented Britain at prominent international contemporary art exhibitions such as Documenta and the Venice Biennale.
 His early acrylic paintings incorporate mazes of noisy textures and imbricated patterns, while his figure--ground compositions depict uncanny, primitive, and at times life-like forms.[^gazelli] These latter works mark the first traces of Cohen's functional model of artistic perception.

 <!-- Coding -->